Beagle mixes are mix breeds who are known for their energy and enthusiasm for life, making the Beagle and Beagle mixes family favorites.

 For those considering a Beagle Basset dog, it is important to remember the potential health implications of a mix breeds with a long body and short legs; Intervertebral Degenerative Disc Disease is a common spinal condition also referred to as a “slipped disk”.

 This Beagle mix crossbreed tends to be on the larger side, standing between 19 and 24 inches tall… however, don’t let this put you off, as they are known to be gentle and kind dogs.

 Beagadors are kind-hearted, loving breeds of Beagles who are well suited to family life.
 They are playful and fun, doing well with people of all ages.

 Their easy-going nature means they do very well as family dogs and can live long, happy lives in homes with children.

 Beagadors need at least 60 minutes of exercise each day, with play and training on top!
 This mix loves to train but is very easily distracted.

 Because both Beagles and Labradors are very food-oriented, this crossbreed is known for their love of food!

-These dogs need three cups of kibble each day and they will live in long healthy lives (with a typical lifespan of between 12 and 15 years).
+These Beagle mixes need three cups of kibble each day and they will live long healthy lives (with a typical lifespan of between 12 and 15 years).